EATING DISORDERS

 BULIMIA NERVOSA

-Patients with bulimia nervosa have recurrent and frequent episodes of eating unusually large amounts of food and feeling a lack of control over these episodes.
+Patients with bulimia nervosa have recurrent and frequent episodes wherein they eat unusually large amounts of food.
+They typically feel a lack of control over these episodes.
 This binge-eating is followed by behavior that compensates for the overeating such as forced vomiting, excessive use of laxatives or diuretics, fasting, excessive exercise, or a combination of these behaviors.

-Unlike anorexia nervosa, people with bulimia nervosa usually maintain what is considered a healthy or normal weight, while some are slightly overweight.
+Unlike anorexia nervosa, people with bulimia nervosa usually maintain what is considered a healthy or normal weight, though some may be slightly overweight.
 But like people with anorexia nervosa, they often fear gaining weight, want desperately to lose weight, and are intensely unhappy with their body size and shape.
-Usually, bulimic behavior is done secretly because it is often accompanied by feelings of disgust or shame.
-The binge-eating and purging cycle happens anywhere from several times a week to many times a day.
+Bulimic behavior is usually practiced in secret because it’s often accompanied by feelings of disgust or shame.
+Binge-eating and purging cycles can occur anywhere from several times a week to many times a day.

 Other symptoms may develop over time, including: